It's a drag, but not 'træls'...Review of Jens Blendstrup's 'Dame til fornuftige priser' (1999)

 Ever marvel at those sleek, and blemish-free monochrome women in advertising copy from the 1940s?
 There’s something mysteriously alluring about these women captured in their prime.
 Freed from fashion and status markers which we can no longer recognise, what is it we project onto these images?
 Is it a kind of frisson of cognitive dissonance, where the split between our pleasure in their classical beauty jars with our knowledge that these women are now either dead or around 120 years old?
 Or is it just a nostalgia for when women knew their place, kept quiet and smiled a lot?

 ‘Dames for Reasonable Prices’ would give us ample opportunity to ruminate on these questions if it weren’t for the fact that these pinned butterflies speak back, in a single voice, compounded of male fantasy, absurdist hysteria and something like a wish to restore a richer, zanier, and more sexually assertive inner life.
-If the indisputable glamour which we associate with vintage models is undercut by the clash of the Danish humdrum and the incongruities of the ‘off the peg’ 1940s style, then Jens Blendstrup does this with a warmth that is neither corny nor cruel.
+If the indisputable glamour which we might associate with these vintage models is undercut by the clash of the Danish humdrum and the incongruities of the ‘off the peg’ 1940s style, then Jens Blendstrup does this with a warmth that is neither corny nor cruel.

 But you’d be wrong to think that Øverste Kirkurgiske were simply pasty-faced Danes in eighties American shades: Blendstrup’s ventriloquist’s act with the advertising copy may owe more to the détournement of the early situationists, and Asger Jørn’s ‘modifications’ of paintings more specifically.
 ‘Dames for Reasonable Prices’ can be read as a humorous denigration of commodity culture which doesn't pretend that you can either buy your way out through ‘ethical consumption’ or simply walk away.